-This Slimming World Syn Free Chicken Jalfrezi Curry is family friendly and a doddle to make!
+This Syn Free Chicken Jalfrezi is the PERFECT family Slimming World curry.
+It’s also a doddle to make as it’s a one pan wonder!

 I LOVE, LOVE, LOVE Indian food.

-Unfortunately it’s not my other half’s favourite, but I kid you not, the first surprise when I became a SW member was that fat free curries are equally as delicious!
+Unfortunately it’s not my other half’s favourite, but I kid you not, the first surprise when I became a SW member was that Slimming World curries were equally as delicious!

 So now when I flick through charity shops’ books, I can never resist a cookbook like Fat-Free Indian by Husain & Kanani.